laranzu/MCastBots/README.md

 but this makes other bots
 nervous and more likely to go Frankenstein themselves.
 So maybe it is better to just let the bots do their thing.

+#### Translation

+`I18N` has commands and data for translating into other languages.

+Both the bot and supervisor will **run** with just the standard Python library.
+To make a new translation or update existing you will need the `babel` Python package.